framely/community/docs/copilot/build-copilot.md

    - ...
 :::

-## Build CUI
+## Build skills to help user
-This section illustrates the process of building a conversational user interface using the example of [cloning an echo chatbot](https://opencui.io/guide/clone-simple-chatbot.html).
-In the OpenCUI platform, there are two types of skills: component skills and composite skills.
-Component skills consist of slots with entity and frame types, while composite skills include these types along with skill types.
+Skills are functionality that can be triggered by user through natural language request.
+This section illustrates the process of building a conversational experience to guide user through [cloning an echo chatbot](https://opencui. io/guide/clone-simple-chatbot.html).

-To provide direct access, component skills can be used as they can be triggered independently.
-For instance, if there are two major steps involved in cloning an echo chatbot, each step can be an independent component skill, providing direct access for app users.

-To facilitate onboarding, component skills can be combined into a composite skill.
-In the case of cloning an echo chatbot, the two component skills can be merged into a quickstart skill for cloning.

-To enable feature discovery, complementary expressions can be added to component skills so that app users don't need to know the specific names of these features to trigger the corresponding skills.
-They just need to describe the features.

-### Build component skills
+### Build clone skill
-To build a component skill to provide direct access, follow these steps:
+To build a skill that can be triggered conversationally, follow these steps:
 1. Create a new skill and add the expression to trigger it.
 2. Add context if it's required.
 3. Add parameters needed to execute a specific action.
 4. Add a slot to verify if the app users are in the target state or on the target page.
 5. Specify the action(s) for app users to execute.

-For example, let's consider the [CloneProject](https://build.opencui.io/org/ai.bethere/agent/quickstarts/en/intent/64b897ae0f50353c647ca7e1) skill used to guide app users in cloning a project.
+Instead of building everything from scratch, OpenCUI allows you to build bigger conversational experience by compose smaller ones together.
+Let's consider the [CloneProject](https://build.opencui.io/org/ai.bethere/agent/quickstarts/en/intent/64b897ae0f50353c647ca7e1) skill used to guide app users in cloning a project.
 The happy path for CloneProject skill involves the following steps:

 ![Happy path of CloneProject skill](/images/copilot/clone-project.png)